Angular Combining of Forecasts of Probability Distributions: Theoretical Results

+\citet{Hora2013} show that performing median aggregation horizontally and vertically results in the same CDF.
+They find that, although for a set of calibrated individual CDF forecasts, median aggregation will deliver a CDF that is not calibrated and is overdispersed, the miscalibration is less than with vertical averaging.
+The approach has the appeal of robustness and computational simplicity, which motivates consideration of an angular form of median aggregation.

-\citet{Hora2013} consider the median as a robust alternative to averaging distributional forecasts.
-They show that obtaining the median horizontally and vertically results in the same distributional forecast.
-Similarly to angular averaging, the median can also be obtained at any angle $\theta$.
-In other words, to construct the angular median CDF for a chosen angle $\theta$, we find the median of the points of intersection of the individual CDFs with an angled line $y=-\tan\theta(x-c)$, and repeat this for different values of $c\in(-\infty,\infty)$.
-Theorem~\ref{thm: median} shows that, if there is an odd number of individual distributions, the same CDF is produced when the median is obtained vertically, horizontally or at an angle.
+Similarly to angular averaging, the median can be obtained at any angle $\theta$.
+In other words, to construct the angular median CDF for a chosen $\theta$, we find the median of the points of intersection of the individual CDFs with an angled line $y=-\tan\theta(x-c)$, and repeat this for different values of $c\in(-\infty,\infty)$.
+Theorem~\ref{Thm: Median} shows that, if there is an odd number of individual CDFs, the same CDF is produced when the median is obtained vertically, horizontally or at an angle.

 \begin{theorem} When $k$ is odd, obtaining the median of $k$ CDFs, horizontally, vertically or at an angle $\theta$ produces the same CDF.